BloomTech-Labs/adv_git_workshop/reset.md

    2. The file is still modified and the sha is not changed
    3. `git log`
    4. The HEAD commit we noticed from the last log command is now removed.
-   5. Beacuse we have the changes in this file from that commit captured in the staged index tree nothing is lost, but it is not commited. 😉
+   5. Beacuse we have the changes in this file from that commit captured in the staged index tree nothing is lost, but it is not commited either. 😉
+      1. `git commit -m "putting commit back in history"`

 ## Reset to remove a commit and clear the other trees `--hard`